 Location: Terminals A, B, C and E upper level, Terminal D lower level

-UBER is now available at DFW.
-A trip into downtown Dallas is approx USD 25.
-Passengers are being picked up at the passanger pick-up areas.
+Uber is now available at DFW.
+A trip into downtown Dallas costs around USD 25.
+Passengers can be picked up at the passenger pick-up areas.

 There is a major construction programme running throughout the airport, expected to be completed in 2021.

 Expect sporadic gate changes and extra travel distances to gates in Terminals A, B, and E, where renovations are in full swing.
 Currently, Gates A24-29, A35-36, B4-B11 and E11-17 are closed for renovations.

 The airport offers a handy Minute Suites service – a high-tech centre where you can relax, sleep, or work in private suites by the hour.
 Rates start at USD 38 for the first hour, USD 120 for 5 hours, or USD 150 for 8 hours.
 The shower is USD 20 with room rental (USD 30 without).

 Location: Terminal D, after security, near Gate D23

 Hours: 24 hours

 This airport has 52 water bottle refilling stations throughout the concourses.
 Pack an empty water bottle and fill up before your flight.

 Airport favourite, Pappadeaux, serves up hot and tasty local Creole cuisine from Louisiana and southern US states.
 Reviews are consistently good.
 Go for the gumbo, fried alligator or crawfish etoufee.
 It's downstairs, so you you don't feel like you're in an airport while you dine.